vimond/replay/plans.md

 * As part of the composition (wrapper parameter specifying the component).
 Expose as prop.
 * As part of the player UI (with children traversal).

-The first option can create conflicts on setting callbacks, e.g. onPlaybackStateChange.
+The first option can create conflicts on setting callbacks, e.g. onStreamStateChange.
 A secret, parallel API can be considered.

 The last option is most intuitive in player composition.
 In render prop strategy, callbacks are needed.